ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 This code reads all of the files in the pbn folder and writes corresponding files to the pbn-rotated-for-4-players folder.
 It appends a -R to the filename.

+Switch to the py folder and enter the following:

+    python3 rotate.py

 ### PBNtoLin.py

 This program reads all files in the pbn-rotated-for-4-players folder and creates corresponding files in the lin-rotated-for-four-players folder.
-These have the extension .lin
+These have the extension '.lin'.
+Switch to the py folder and enter the following:

+    python3 PBNtoLIN.py

 ## Acknowledgements